Jesko

 Jesko or Jesco is a male given name, which is used among Slavs and in Germany.
 It is a short form of Jaromir or Jaroslaw and may mean "the peaceful one", "the brave one", "the proud one" or "the soldierly one".

-There may be a link with the name of Polish ruler Mieszko I of Poland.
+There may be a link with the name of Polish ruler Mieszko I.

 Like many traditional names ending with -ko such as Aiko, the name Jesko is somewhat associated with the gentry in Germany, but also used by other families.
-It is popular in the "von Puttkammer" family.
+It is popular in the "von Puttkamer" family.
 Because it is an old name it is used in the more traditional minded population and is rare among the general population.